 She start sending pictures of Carrie using the Nixplay mobile app, it’s easy and fast.

 Finally Esperanza found an easy way to share Carrie growing up with her parents.

 On the first approaches, a wizard asking what type of user and a home with the main actions and big icons were explored.
 Also the uploader of photos had a "continue in background" implemented later on.

 As Nixplay is all about photography, a strong usage of images was needed, starting from the onboarding screens.
 The friends section was of more importance in the first version.

 Different menu styles for the main actions where explored for the second version.
 The main options determined for this version were Upload Photos, Manage Photos and Manage Frames.

 Also the dashboard provides important notifications for the user like received images and friend requests.

 For this second version the usage of a background image was expanded with multiple backgrounds for the dashboard that change depending on the year season and user’s country (country is determined in the settings not by geolocation).

 For example a Japanese user will have a cherry blossom background in the blossom season.
 That also will send notifications to the user like: “Is cherry blossom season!
-Add this photos to your frame.”
+Start sending photos to your frames.”

 Empty states can be very boring, that’s why each of them features an animal and then some funny phrase.
 This was done to make the app feel less serious.